The New HIPAA Bill Aims to Bolster Cybersecurity

 HIPAA and Cybersecurity

-Third, HHS cannot increase fines or length of an audit if an organization is found out of compliance with recognized security standards.
+Third, HHS cannot increase fines or extend audit durations solely because an organization has not fully aligned with recognized security standards.

-The term recognized security standards refers to the guidelines under the NIST Act and Cybersecurity Act of 2015.
+Recognized security standards include guidelines established under the NIST Act and the Cybersecurity Act of 2015.

 Tips To Improve Cybersecurity in Healthcare